root-project/root/documentation/primer/Introduction.md

 ROOT is available for many platforms (Linux, Mac OS X, Windows...), but in this guide we will implicitly assume that you are using Linux.
-The first thing you need to do with ROOT is install it, don't you?
+The first thing you need to do with ROOT is install it, don't you ?
 Obtaining the latest ROOT version is straightforward.
 Just seek the "Pro" version on this webpage <http://root.cern.ch/drupal/content/downloading-root>.
 You will find precompiled versions for the different architectures, or